vinodhalaharvi/workspace/cs93/hw5/README.txt

 ###################################
 Currently the IO interface has not been implemented.
 The input numbers are harded code in the asm/test.asm file.
-The multiplication routine works fine for all numbers but there are some issues with converting the result of negative number multiplication to string output.
-There is an option to make the emulator stop at each "nop" instruction.
-Other options are as shown below The output of the multiplication is printed in the reverse digit order.

 How to run:
 ###################################